binaryphile/rubsh/README.md

 Otherwise the variable is created globally by default.
 This may be what you want, in which case the normal invocation is fine.

-Hash variables are the one exception to this, since they require explicit declaration.
-You should either declare hash variables yourself before instantiating their object, or use the following syntax instead.
+Hash variables are the one exception to this, since bash requires explicit declaration for hashes.
+To create hash variable, you should declare the variable yourself before instantiating the object.
+Here is how you declare a global hash variable:

+    declare -Ag myhash
+    Hash myhash = '( [zero]=0 )'

-Global scoping may not always be what you want.
-If you are in the body of a function and want a local variable declaration, you can use an alternate syntax:
+Global scoping may not always be what you want, however.
+You may declare the variable local yourself, similar to the above example:

+    local myfile
+    File myfile = ~/sample.txt

+However there is another, more compact alternative for local declaration
+instead:

     $(File myfile =^ ~/sample.txt)

-The equals-caret sign tells the method to generate an eval statement on stdout.
-The statement both declares the variable local and also instantiates the object.
+The equals-caret sign calls File\#declare, which generates a statement on stdout.
+The statement declares the variable as local, and also instantiates the object.
 The statement is captured and executed by the bash shell substitution `$()`.

 The caret was chosen to be reminiscent of bash's redirection operators.

-This method works for hash variables as well, so they do not require a separate declaration of your own.
+This method works for hash variables as well, so they do not require a separate declaration statement:

+    $(Hash myhash =^ '( [zero]=0 )')

+There are a number of other useful features which make rubsh quite pleasurable to work with over standard bash.
+I invite you to read the test suite and documentation to learn more.

 Features
 --------